1. Product Overview#

 1.4.2.2.
 Customer User Roles#

-Here, we detail three user roles: L1-Researcher, Research Manager, and ML Engineer.
-For complete information on NVIDIA Run:ai roles, including the Editor and Viewer (which we do not cover here), refer to the NVIDIA Run:ai documentation or visit the Access rules & Roles page under the cluster Tools and Settings menu in the NVIDIA Run:ai UI.
+The standard user role is AI practitioner which provides the ability to launch and mange their AI workloads.
+For complete information on NVIDIA Run:ai roles, including the Editor and Viewer (which we do not cover here), refer to NVIDIA Run:ai Roles or visit the Access page in the NVIDIA Run:ai UI.
 The Roles tab provides a full list of roles and permissions.

 1.5.
 Next Steps#